ghostsnglitter/Game-Dev-Library/README.md

 <a name="introduction"></a>
 ## 1. Introduction

-With this guide, I'm trying to provide a flexible tool for getting started with solo game development.
+In this guide, I'm trying to provide a flexible tool for getting started with solo game development.
 It explains in detail what it is necessary to produce and distribute a game from start to finish, helps you create your own workflow, and collects unique and unconventional resources for improving your creative process.

 The guide is devided into separate articles focusing on destinct areas or phases of game development, with specific information on the different goals, tools used, organisational strategies and learning materials - always with a focus on *solo* development.